ASaull/Minecraft-Block-Display-Exporter/README.md

     /kill @e[type=minecraft:block_display, distance=..3]

 which will delete *all* entities in a 3 block range.
-If you want more discretion, I highly reccommend the Axiom mod.
+If you want more discretion, I highly recommend the Axiom mod.

 **Axiom:** https://modrinth.com/mod/axiom